Fixing Cavities & Minor Teeth

 Damage with Dental Fillings

 A dental filling is a restoration used to repair minor to moderate tooth damage.
 We may recommend a filling if a tooth has been damaged by decay (for example, if it has a cavity) or suffers from minor fracturing or chipping.
+When a tooth develops a cavity, it means that decay has caused a hole or pit in the tooth structure.
+If left untreated, cavities can lead to further complications and even tooth loss.
 The dental filling is used to restore the tooth to its original structure and function, and return your smile to good health.

 If one of your teeth is decayed or damaged, a dental filling may be a great choice for restoring your oral health and function.
 Contact us today to learn more about dental fillings and schedule your next appointment with our dentist and team.
 We look forward to caring for your smile!